selfcommunity/developers-doc/docs/sdk/community-ui/intro.md

 :::

 Quickly embed a beautiful community within your eCommerce , Website or APP.
-A set of React Components for integrating an empowered Social Networking TechnologyCommunity in your frontend.
+A set of React Components for integrating an empowered Social Networking Technology Community in your frontend.